xe1gyq/core/documentation/Classes.md

     from core.xwolfram import xWolfram

     idWolfram = xWolfram()
-    question = "What is the capital of Mexico" answer = idWolfram.question(question)
+    answer = idWolfram.question("What is the capital of Mexico") print answer
-    print answer
 ```